J. Matthew Eichelberger

 Matt began practicing law in 2003 with the Jackson law firm of Sanford & Harper, where he worked for now-U.S. Congressman Gregg Harper.
 Seeking to get as much trial experience as possible, Matt became the Assistant Public Defender for Washington County, Mississippi in 2004.
 While there, he tried 18 felony cases to a jury verdict, including trials for murder, manslaughter, rape, armed robbery, house burglary, auto theft, aggravated assault, shooting into an occupied dwelling, business burglary, and possession of controlled substance with the intent to distribute.
 Aside from representing people at trial, Matt also represented hundreds of Washington County residents on crimes ranging from capital murder to drug possession to embezzlement.

 In 2005, Matt moved to Texas, where he practiced criminal defense, construction litigation, and oil and gas litigation.
 Soon after moving there, Matt joined the firm of Gibson, Hotchkiss, Roach & Davenport, one of the oldest law firms in Texas.
 While in Texas, Matt successfully recovered over one million dollars for his clients, and successfully defended clients on charges ranging from Class C misdemeanors to first-degree felonies.
 In once instance, Matt obtained a dismissal for a client who was facing two first-degree aggravated assault charges involving law enforcement officers.
 That client faced up to 198 years in prison had Matt not gotten the charges dismissed.
-Matt moved home to Mississippi from Texas in late 2007 and is now an active member of the State Bar of Texas.
+Matt moved home to Mississippi from Texas in late 2007.
+He has been a member of the State Bar of Texas since 2005.